Our DIY Starlink Tripod Stand + Adapter

-If you've read our 1 Month Starlink Review post, you probably noticed we're not using the standard Starlink stand.
+If you've read our 1 Month Starlink Review post, you probably noticed we're not using the standard Starlink stand that comes with a Starlink.
 While the standard metal four-leg base that comes with Starlink is sturdy and easy to use, it's also bulky to transport and store.
 In fact, the standard base doesn't fit in our DIY Starklink Travel Case and it's a pretty roomy case.
 And while the standard base works well on flat surfaces, it's often awkward and unstable on the uneven terrain of campsites and the great outdoors.
 And so we decided to make our own DIY Starlink Stand.

 As a photographer, I quickly thought about trying to adapt the Starlink receiver to a photo tripod.
 Tripods have many natural advantages.
 They fold up compactly for transportation.
 They have legs that can be independently positioned at a variety of angles to work with uneven terrain.
 And many tripod legs can be purchased separately from a tripod head, providing a strong stable screw for threading on attachments such as a 3D-printed Starlkink adapter (more on that shortly).
 If a tripod can be trusted to hold an expensive camera why not a Starlink?

 While I already have a few tripods, I wanted to find an ultra-compact set of tripod legs to try.
-After searching, I chose Silk Pro 500DXS legs.
+After searching, I chose compact tripod legs from Silk.
 The legs measure just under 11" when folded and weigh 1.75 lbs thanks to a mix of aluminum, magnesium, and titanium.
 At a price of around $80, they're a good middle-of-the-road option.
-Of course, there are also cheaper options, including finding an old tripod.
-However, with only days remaining before departing on our Summer 2022 Roadtrip, I ordered the Silk Pro 500DXS from Amazon which was delivered the next day.
-While compact and lightweight, I appreciate the ability for the legs to extend to 16" and independently be positioned at a variety of angles including parallel to the ground.
+Of course, there are also cheaper options, including finding a used tripod.
+While compact and lightweight, I appreciate the ability for the Silk legs to extend to 16" and independently be positioned at a variety of angles including parallel to the ground.
 In a windy situation, keeping the load closer to the ground is helpful to keep it from moving around or falling over.

 There are a variety of official Starlink mounts and adapters available from the Starlink Shop.
 However, most of these are meant for permanent mounting on a house and don't easily adapt to tripod legs.
 One of my favorite tools over the past few years has been a 3D printer, whose ability amazes me to go from idea to physical part in a matter of hours.
 It's magic.
 And so after a few Starlink measurements with calipers and creating a 3D model in Tinkercad, I started printing my v1 tripod Starlink adapter. v1 was a pretty good fit.
 After some tweaks, v2 was a perfect fit and had a stronger design for more strength and durability. v3 was an update to add room for mounting hardware (nuts, screws, and lock washers) to secure the adapter to the tripod legs and an alignment indicator to easily insert the Starlink receiver post.